 - You can locate problematic accounts more easily because the Roundcube PHP processes run as the cPanel user.

-- A single point of failure does not exist.
-Because each user's SQLite database remains separate, database corruptions only impact a single user and not the entire system.
+- A single point of failure does not exist, and database corruptions only impact a single user, not the entire system.

 To convert the Roundcube database in cPanel & WHM from MySQL to SQLite, run the following command:

-After you convert the system to SQLite, you can use this script to troubleshoot issues with specific users.
+After you convert the system to a SQLite database, you can use this script to troubleshoot issues with specific users.

 To convert the Roundcube data for a single cPanel user from MySQL to SQLite, run the same command with the

 Migrate a Roundcube MySQL database to a SQLite database

 To migrate a Roundcube database from one cPanel & WHM server to another and convert the data from a MySQL database to a SQLite database, perform the following steps:

 On the source cPanel & WHM server, create a backup of the Roundcube database.
 To do this, run the following command, where